 Calculate distance in Google spreadsheet

-It has evolved into a distance calculator template with custom functions, with the ability to add results to a trip log.
+It has evolved into a distance calculator spreadsheet with custom functions using either Google’s or Mapquest’s API, with the ability to add results to a trip log.

 Fill out From and To locations and the spreadsheet will calculate the distance and driving time based on the recommended route.
 You can copy the result to a trip log.
 Google account required.